 "My wife and I went to celebrate our 15th anniversary at this beautiful island.
 Although the weather was not wonderful, rained a bit every day, this resort was truly first class.
 The water front 3rd floor suite we had was fantastic, with terrific amenities.
 The staff at the hotel was friendly, accommodating in every way, and the food and service was terrific.
 Would also recommend the restaurant "the Cliff" for a special night out - the restaurant itself is just breath taking and the food was superb.
 Also, take a trip to Bathsheba and have lunch at "Round House."
 We hated to leave and are looking forward to returning soon again."

 - Travel date: 13th September 2004

 Best Hotel we have stayed in

 "We go to a new Caribbean island each year.
 This was the nicest hotel, with the best service of any we have been to.
 The island is clean, friendly and the people seem extremely well educated.
 The food is a little pricey, coffee was $5 per cup, but the service was superb.
 Amanda, the manager, is a gem worthy of the best hotels.
 The concierge service was great.
 The bell captain has been there 17 years and taught us about Cricket.
 One disappointment was the catamarans.
 They won't let you take them out alone.
 We have never seen that before.
 Lovely beach and beach service."

-- Travel date: Wed 1st of September 2004
+- Travel date: 1st September 2004

 "We only get a few opportunities to travel without our kids and were hoping that this place would do our limited time justice.
 Along with an other couple, we decided on Barbados.
 We were a little taken back by the lack of mega resorts on this island.
 We were looking for the amenities of a large resort but the attention of a small one.
 The Fairmont Royal Pavillion was the perfect choice.
 Even though most of our luggage did not arrive when we did the hotel personnel jumped right in to assist us with securing our luggage.
 We were greeted by the manager Amanda when we arrived and she set the tone for the rest of the trip.
 The service for the most part was exceptional.
 The hotel room (oceanview deluxe) was the right size, recently redone with a beautiful marble bathroom and a gorgeous view of the ocean.
 The pool on the property needs to be updated to match the renovations already done in the lobby and rooms, which the manager indicated was next on the list to be updated.
 The common areas were well kept and the tea service offered at 3 PM a very nice touch.
 You are a cab ride away from most of the activities but the conceirge service is very knowlegeable and if one person helping you does not know a good recommendation for your request they will find the right person and get back to you.
 Everything that was requested was followed-up promptly.
 Special thanks to Peter the bartender who was extremely knowledgable about wines and drinks in general.
 The beach was very clean and the water sports abundant and for the most part free.
 Barbados is a very nice island, we recommend you at least tour the east side.
 The people are friendly and the restaraunts and night life (Harbour Lights) are plenty.
 The restaurants in the area offer a wide variety of ethnic cuisines as well as excellent seafood.
 It is an expensive island so brace yourself but you get what you pay for here."

-- Travel date: Fri 6th of August 2004
+- Travel date: 6th August 2004

 Top Notch Experience !